awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-etl-script-generation.md

 ## GetPlan Action \(Python: get\_plan\)<a name="aws-glue-api-etl-script-generation-GetPlan"></a>

-Gets a Python script to perform a specified mapping\.
+Gets code to perform a specified mapping\.

 **Request**